owncloud/web/docs/testing.md

 - Set the environment variables `SELENIUM_HOST` as `localhost` and `SERVER_HOST` in the format `http://<ip_addr>:9100`.
 - Run `yarn run selenium` (available only on Linux)
 - If you are a Mac user, you can run `yarn run selenium:mac`
-  - This command creates docker container which uses port forwarding instead of host networking [which is not supported on Mac](https://docs.docker.com/network/host/)
+  - This command creates a docker container which uses port forwarding instead of host networking [which is not supported on Mac](https://docs.docker.com/network/host/)

 ### Setup using Docker Desktop for Mac

 In order to run acceptance tests with selenium running in Docker Desktop for Mac while having ownCloud Server and Phoenix running as services on the host machine, `localhost` will not work as URL.
 Use the Docker host ip `172.17.0.1` or its alias `host.docker.internal` instead.
-This requires to adjust all relevant config files to use `host.docker.internal` instead of `localhost` (config.json in Phoenix and config/config.php in oC10) and to change the phoenix OIDC-callback url.
+This requires adjusting all relevant config files to use `host.docker.internal` instead of `localhost` (config.json in Phoenix and config/config.php in oC10) and changing the phoenix OIDC-callback url.
 Set the `SERVER_HOST` and `BACKEND_HOST` environment variables accordingly.
 In order to use the same url for development on the host machine, define it as an alias to `127.0.0.1` in `/etc/hosts`.
 After all these changes Phoenix will be accessible at `http://host.docker.internal:8300` for both development and acceptance tests.